Strategy 2030: Questions & Answers

-The aim is to sharpen our focus on what we need to prioritise over the coming years at a university-wide level to make KI more effective and to ensure the optimum use of KI resources.
+The aim of Strategy 2030 is to sharpen our focus on what we need to prioritize over the coming years at a university-wide level to make KI more effective and to ensure the optimum use of KI resources.
 Underpinned by Strategy 2030, KI will be better equipped to face the world and the future in a more effective, robust and considered way.

 How does Strategy 2030 affect me?

 As goals and tasks are given priority and the general KI operational plan is decided, officers will be assigned to oversee these tasks, which will affect KI staff differently depending on who they are and their place in the organisation.

 What does the general operational plan contain?